Close menu

 When pedestrian segregation in the workplace is not possible – shocking things can happen.

-While introducing speed limits on site can help to reduce the risk of accident, the most simple and effective way for companies to protect their staff is to physically separate pedestrian routes from fork lift traffic routes.
+While introducing speed limits on-site can help reduce the risk of accidents, the most simple and effective way for companies to protect their staff is to physically separate pedestrian walkways in the workplace from forklift traffic routes.
+Additionally, using forklift exclusion zone lights enhances visibility and acts as a visual warning for both pedestrians and vehicle operators, reducing the likelihood of collisions.

-There are several ways that you can achieve this – from barriers and raised kerbs to LED lighting and proximity warning systems.
+There are several ways that you can achieve this – from barriers and raised kerbs to LED lighting and proximity warning systems, all contributing to effective vehicle pedestrian segregation.

 But what can happen if you don’t segregate?
 Fines, prosecutions and deaths, to be blunt.

-Here are some recent examples of when segregation could have avoided all of the above.
+Here are some recent examples of when pedestrian segregation could have avoided all of the above.

 Construction: